josdoaitran/josdoaitran.github.io/_posts/2025/2025-02-01-try-to-use-deepseek-ai.md

 I signed up for a Deeplink account using _a separate Google account_ that is not secure to protect my personal information.

 ## Ask Deep Link some question about software testing
-- Question about software testing fundamental:
+- Question about software testing fundamental?

-- Question about testing design test cases:
+- Question about testing design test cases ?

 - Question about automation testing for web application with Playwright and NodeJS

-- Question about performance testing for a socket system
+- Question about performance testing for a socket system ?

 ## Compare with ChatGpt (OpenAI) and Gemini (GoogleAI)